 Especially in new, unprecedented contexts, which the circular economy brings, we cannot fall back on a history of habits or our usual collaboration patterns.
 This leads us to an environment in which we need to build new collaborations.
 This starts with gathering trust.
 Being trusted and providing trust.
 The process starts between persons (you and people working for other organisations), and only after a while, it can be extended to trust between companies.
 In short, the basic elements of trust are authenticity, logic and empathy.
 This means that you can express your uncertainties as well as your ambitions and circular aspirations while being open to learn about the other’s uncertainties and aspirations.
 Expressing and sharing this type of thought quickly provides a base layer of trust.

 "It's all about trust, and here’s how you can (re)build it": this is one of the topics we discussed in an earlier publication called ‘Dear CEO, learn how to become circular economy officer’, which is interesting too for non-CEOs.
-You can find it here
+You can find it here.

-The CE Connect learning network offers such an opportunity, in which we facilitate companies to share their successes and to build experience on the capabilities to connect with other companies.
+In practice The CE Connect learning network offers such an opportunity, in which we facilitate companies to share their successes and to build experience on the capabilities to connect with other companies.
 A list of good practices was published based on the lessons learned identified during the kick off session in October 2022.
 You can find the publication here.
+The issue of trust was also an important key takeaway from our Learning Network CE Connect.
+Some specific examples from a B2B context, such as selling TCO and Product as a Service, are used as illustrations.
+You can find them here. |

 Do you also want to go through such a top-down-bottom-up process?
 Let us know!
 We provide guidance and assure that drive and trust will lead to meaningful and feasible actions?
 Just like we did at Bekaert.